GrafSoul/vscode-plugins/README.md

 - **[ESLint]** - Integrates ESLint JavaScript into VS Code.
 - **[Quokka]** - Live Scratchpad for JavaScript.

+### GraphQL

+- **[GraphQL]** - GraphQL extension for VSCode adds syntax highlighting, validation, and language features like go to definition, hover information and autocompletion for graphql projects.
+This extension also works with queries annotated with gql tag.
+- **[Apollo GraphQL]** - Rich editor support for GraphQL client and server development that seamlessly integrates with the Apollo platform.
+- **[GraphQL for VSCode]** - GraphQL syntax highlighting, linting, auto-complete, and more!.

 ### CSS & PreCSS

 - **[Sass]** - Indented Sass syntax Highlighting, Autocomplete & Formatter.